wal-g/wal-g/README.md

 * `WALG_DOWNLOAD_CONCURRENCY`

-To configure how many goroutines to use during extraction, use `WALG_DOWNLOAD_CONCURRENCY`.
+To configure how many goroutines to use during backup-fetch  and wal-push, use `WALG_DOWNLOAD_CONCURRENCY`.
 By default, WAL-G uses the minimum of the number of files to extract and 10.

 * `WALG_UPLOAD_CONCURRENCY`